joe-jngigi/joe_jngigi_beta/docs/README.md

 > Linting, is the process of analyzing your code to find potential issues, coding style violations, and other problematic patterns.
 You can identify this using **ESLint**, which is a popular open-source linting tool for JavaScript and TypeScript.

-In simple terms, you are giving name and sessionId, but you specified that it can be null.
+In simple terms, you are giving name and `sessionId`, but you specified that it can be null.
 To prevent the error, we will use generics

 > Generics in TypeScript are a powerful feature that allow you to write functions, classes, and types that can work with a variety of data types while maintaining type safety.
 They allow you to maintain type safety while still dealing with flexible types.